umitsarioz/ChestX-AI/README.md

 - <s>Dockerize version</s>
 - AWS S3 or GDrive API connection to retrieve models
-- Evaluating model & finetuning
+- Evaluating model & hyperparameter-finetuning
+- model finetuning : Attention based model
 - Create a PDF like a radiologist report.
 (Some textboxts will add to UI about patient)

 # Dataset